Understanding Heart Disease and Exercise

 Q: Can I lift heavy weights if I have heart disease?

 Strength training is beneficial for individuals with heart disease, but it’s important to start with lighter weights and gradually increase resistance over time.
-Heavy lifting can put excessive strain on the cardiovascular system, so it’s essential to work within your personal limits and avoid overexertion.
+Heavy lifting can put excessive strain on the cardiovascular system, so it’s essential to work within your limits and avoid overexertion.
 Consulting your doctor and working with a qualified trainer can ensure a safe and appropriate strength training regimen.

 Q: Are there any specific exercises I should avoid if I have a heart condition?